You cannot copy content of this website, your IP is being recorded

 • Spicy food that contains capsaicin (often found in peppers) can irritate the gut and may cause inflammation, which can lead to loose stools and diarrhea

-When should you go to the doctor for dehydration or diarrhea?
+When should you go to the Doctor for dehydration or diarrhea?

 Dehydration and diarrhea often accompany one another.
 Although they are intrinsically related, they have different warning signs for when one should seek professional care.
 For diarrhea in children, these include: